macacollins/java-sample/README.md

 # Conclusion

-The for-loop version has only slightly worse performance to the memoized recursive version of the code at the 99.9 quantile at the 10,000 sequence item level.
+The for-loop version has only slightly worse performance than the memoized recursive version of the code at the 99.9 quantile during the tests.
 Also, the for loop version does not have the potential to blow the recursion stack and return an error.
 For this reason, the for-loop version of the code should likely be preferred for the final version of the service.
 If speed or high sequence numbers are a priority, a hybrid of caching plus for loop may be the winning combination.

 # Next steps